 Em Del Sordo; Principal, Westdale Secondary School (Hamilton, ON)

 “As part of the Bullying Prevention and Intervention Plan at GDHS, we asked Chris to conduct his Facebook 101 workshop with both our students and parents.
 From the questions raised during the presentations, it was clear that the workshops were both revealing and thought provoking.
 Chris is truly an expert in Facebook, and a great public speaker.
 His message about social media is very telling about the technological world we now live in, and a must see for any parent and student who currently uses Facebook.”

 Nicholas Varricchio; Principal, Georgetown District High School (Georgetown, ON)

 “We were extremely fortunate to have Chris Vollum present Facebook 101 to our Grade 9 students during Bullying Awareness Week.
 As the world of technology continues to evolve at a staggering pace, it’s imperative that we’re familiar and prepared with ways to keep ourselves safe.
 The presentation was both extremely informative and interesting, and definitely opened up the eyes of everyone in the audience, both students and staff alike.

 Thank you Chris for helping to educate the future leaders of tomorrow, that what the students “post” today, may have a negative impact on their future.
-I strongly encourage everyone, whether or not they are currently using Facebook, to understand how this social media actually works.”
+I strongly encourage everyone, whether or not they are currently using Social Media, to understand how this medium actually works.”